 On the basis of what concept of “practicality” can the author of the article condemn a language such as Basque to ostracism outside the world of administration?
 That would basically be a death sentence, sooner or later.
 Therefore, if everything has to be translated, then translate it.
 But based on what reason should a Basque speaker not have the right to deal with his government in his native tongue?
 What makes French a language with a higher lever, or more “quality”, than Basque, Catalan, Occitan, Breton, of German inside the French Republic?
 It seems that only its imposition by force over the others is what gives French its greater value.

 The Republic ended Basque freedoms north of the Pyrenees, just like the Isabelines ended them south.
 All of this in defense of an equality for all, which many did not want.
 If one is different, why must he be how others say?

 Now, when Basques try to preserve the last thing that is truly theirs that they have left, their language, we have to see how there are people who minimize its importance in order to “be practical”.
 They even put the idea of a “Basque identity” into doubt.
 The even dare, as the article’s author does, to speak of the Basque Museum in Bayonne as an example of the fact that “Basque identity” is very diffuse.
-This, of a museum created and maintained under the umbrella, the principles, and the logic of a Republic that denies and persecutes all that which separates itself from revolutionary equality.
-So, what can one expect to be displayed in a museum like that?

 The history of the Basques on either side of the Pyrenees has always been written by outsiders, by those who stole their form of government, their ability to decide, and now, they even want to take away their identity and turn their language and culture into museum pieces.